 Although we closely scrutinize the management of a prospective target business, including the management team of PlayStudios, when evaluating the desirability of effecting our initial Business Combination with that business, our assessment of the target business's management may not prove to be correct.
 In addition, the future management may not have the necessary skills, qualifications or abilities to manage a public company.
 Furthermore, the future role of members of our management team, if any, in the target business cannot presently be stated with any certainty.
 The determination as to whether any of the members of our management team will remain with the combined company will be made at the time of our initial Business Combination.
-While it is possible that one or more of our directors will remain associated in some capacity with us following our initial Business Combination, it is unlikely that any of them will devote their full efforts to our affairs subsequent to our initial Business.
-Combination.
-Moreover, we cannot assure you that members of our management target business.
+While it is possible that one or more of our directors will remain associated in some capacity with us following our initial Business Combination, it is unlikely that any of them will devote their full efforts to our affairs subsequent to our initial Business Combination.
+Moreover, we cannot assure you that members of our management team will have significant experience or knowledge relating to the operations of the particular target business.